Need some money for your business? Click here to get our FREE Guide:

 - You get money fast.
 With OnDeck, you can be approved and have up to $500K in capital in your account in as little as 1 business day, although the typical time is 5 to 7 business days.
 That is much faster than banks and other traditional lenders, which typically take weeks or months, and OnDeck also requires a lot less paperwork.

 The primary disadvantage to borrowing money from OnDeck is the cost.
-Effective annual interest rates range from 40% to 80% or more.
+Effective annual interest rates range from 30% to 50%.
 That is multiple times higher than a bank, although still less than what you can expect to pay on a merchant cash advance.
+While such a rate is not unaffordable for short term borrowing, it gets expensive for long term borrowing.
 More on this in the cost section below.

 - Personal Credit Score: Above 500